Home » WordPress Tutorials » Optimization » How to Create WordPress Child Theme

 What is WordPress Child Theme

-And once you this, and a new update of the theme is presented, what do you do?
-Are you to leave the older version, or you’ll update, risking for the changes to be wiped out.
+And once you do this, and a new update of the theme is presented, what do you do?
+Are you to leave the older version, or you’ll update, risking the changes being wiped out.
 Completely.

 Making a child theme can prevent you from having to choose between update and risk.